readingcapital/readingcapital.github.io/volume-1/index.md

 workers as capital that is already functioning reduces the number of workers it employs absolutely as it restructures its production process.
-If this accumulation is sufficient to employ those redundant workers depends on the rate of accumulation and the extend to which workers are made redundant.
+If this accumulation is sufficient to employ those redundant workers depends on the rate of accumulation and the extent to which workers are made redundant.

 Successful capitalist production produces a surplus of workers which are not currently needed: *relative surplus population*.
 Unemployment is not a